WISCONSIN EMPLOYEE RELOCATION COUNCIL, INC

 shall be effective upon receipt by the Secretary.

 In the event a vacancy in the Board of Directors occurs, such vacancy shall be filled by the Board of Directors,

 who shall elect a BoardMember to serve until the next Annual Meeting of Members, at which time the Board of

 Directors shall elect a new BoardMember to serve the unfulfilled term of the predecessor in office.

 Section 9.
 Annual Meeting

-The Annual Meeting of the Board of Directors shall be held within thirty (30) days following the Annual Meeting of Members.
+The Annual Meeting of the Board of Directors shall be held within ninety (90) days following the Annual Meeting

 Section 10.
 Special Meetings